kranthika-hub/number-guessing-game/README.md

-# Number Guessing Game
+# Number Guessing Game 🎮

-This is a simple Python game where the computer generates a random number.
-The player tries to guess the number.
+A simple Python game where the computer generates a random number and the player tries to guess it.

-Features:
+## Features
 - Difficulty levels
 - Hint system
 - Attempt counter

-Built using Python.
+## How to Run
+1. Download the file
+2. Run the program using Python: python game.py

+## Author
+Kranthika Karthikeyan